 Our free advice service helps young people and professionals navigate the care system and ensure that children in care and young care leavers are getting the support they are entitled to.
 Last year, we helped with rights and entitlements, housing, placements, education funding, mental health, wellbeing, relationships and more.

 Our website Propel is unique: it sets out exactly what support and provision almost every university in the UK provides for care leavers.
-In 2017 the number of participating universities rose to a fantastic 95% and almost 12,000 people visited the website, meaning that many more care leavers are encouraged and inspired to go into higher education and able to make informed decisions about what and where to study.
+Last year over 15,000 people visited the site and 95% of universities participated in Propel.
+Together, we're helping more care leavers go into higher education and make informed decisions about what and where to study.

-In 2017 we worked with Voices from Care in Wales to conduct research about whether care-experienced young people think that stigma and stereotyping adversely affects them.
-We published our findings in 'Perceptions of Care'.
-We testified to the Education Select Committee inquiry on fostering, responded to government consultations, spoke at conferences and seminars and brought groups of young people together with policy-makers to discuss specific policy initiatives such as the Care Leavers' Covenant.
+Last year, we worked with Voices from Care in Wales to conduct research about teachers' experiences of teaching children in care.
+We published our findings in 'Teachers Who Care'.
+We testified to the APPG for Financial Education for Young People on how important it was to provide the right support for care leavers , many of whom have to live independently from a young age.
+We too responded to government consultations, spoke at conferences and seminars and brought groups of young people together with policy-makers to discuss specific policy initiatives.
 We sat on advisory groups for academic research projects and for other charities, including the Howard League's project to reduce the criminalisation of children in residential care.